TheAussie/TPW-Patcher/README.md

   `Test-TPW-PatchCompat.py` against it for details.
 Do not force the patch.
 - **"already fully applied...
 No changes made."** - your `TP.exe` already has all three fixes; nothing to do.

+Reverse engineering, testing, and patch development by TheAussie, with AI-assisted debugging and documentation.